-Aquifers and Significant Groundwater Recharge Areas have been mapped by the Thames, Sydenham and Region Source Protection Committee and are depicted on Map 1 and Map 2 of this Plan.
+The Lake Erie Source Protection Region have mapped Significant Groundwater Recharge Areas Vulnerability and Aquifer Vulnerability through the Source Protection Plan May 15, 2014 and are depicted on Map 3 and Map 4 of this Plan.

 Highly Vulnerable Aquifers and Significant Groundwater Recharge Areas have been identified in Source Water Protection Area Assessment Reports as being vulnerable to contaminants.